nacnud123/DC-Delve/README.md

 ## Asset generation

-The font atlas and hit sound are pre-built and committed.
+The font atlas is pre-built and committed.
 If you need to regenerate them:

 ```bash
 python3 tools/gen_font.py       # writes assets/font.raw
 ```

 WAV files must be mono, 16-bit PCM, 22050 Hz to load correctly on KOS.

----

 ---